EdDataScienceEES/tutorial-foodweb-data/index.md

     I. Read our food web plot, and know which species to remove.
     II.
 Remove species.
     III.
-Identify the species that become disconnected (extinct) as a result of the removal.
+Identify the species that become disconnected as a result of the removal.
     IV.
-Return the number of secondary extinctions.
+Return the number of disconnections.

 Let's recall how to build a function.
 The format of a function is `function(“inputs”){“body”}`, where the inputs specify from which data frames to manipulate, and the body describes the actions of the function.